How to care for your chickens when you're on vacation: 7 simple steps.

 • Neighbour: It's easy to discount neighbours, but if you explain what they'll be getting in return – delicious, healthy fresh eggs and some stress relief as they watch your chickens go about their daily business – you may be surprised by their enthusiasm.

-No matter how well you automate as much as you can, the fact is for a longer absence your flock will need caring for every day.
-Your helpful chicken-sitters will need to undertake a series of tasks which to you are common sense, but for them are new and possibly daunting.
+No matter how well you automate, the fact is that for a longer absence your flock will need caring for every day.
+Your helpful chicken-sitters will need to undertake a series of tasks which to you are common sense, but for them are new and probably daunting.

 Ideally, you need to walk them through the tasks before you leave and in addition, speak to them about how to...

-To help you prepare for your helpful guests and to help them remember what they need to do, I've prepared a free, downloadable checklist for you.
+To help you prepare for your helpful guests and to help them remember what they need to do, I've prepared a free, downloadable checklist for you to complete and leave with them.

 To get the checklist and my free newsletter, sign up here.
-The checklist comes with the newsletter in early April, with another chance to download it in August.
+The checklist comes with the newsletter in the spring each year, with another chance to download it in summer.

 And finally...